pushrocks/taskbuffer/docs/index.md

   preTask: someOtherTask // optional, don't worry loops are prevented
-  afterTask: someOtherTask // optional, don't worry loops are prevented name:"myTask1", taskFunction:() => {
+  afterTask: someOtherTask // optional, don't worry loops are prevented name:"myTask1",
+  buffered: true, // optional
+  bufferMax: 3, // optional, call qeues greater than this are truncated
+  execDelay: 1000, // optional, time in ms to wait before executing task call taskFunction:() => {
     // do some stuff and return promise
     // pass on any data through promise resolution